vincent8264/car-brand-recog/README.md

 ### drawer.py

-Finally, in this part, the bounding boxes of cars are rendered on the input image, with the predicted class and ensembled probabilities as the labels.
+Finally, in this part, the bounding boxes of cars are rendered, along with the predicted class and ensembled probabilities as labels.
 The default color for the boxes and labels are green for more visibility.

 ## Dataset